zacherymorris2021/BII-NSSAC-Internship/README.md

 5.)
 Used Rivanna, a high-performance computing system est. by UVA, to run these programs and obtain workable data.

 6.)
 Wrote project overview paper, designed project poster, and presented research to the division (see C4GC_FinalPaper_ZacheryMorris.pdf & C4GC_Poster_ZacheryMorris.pdf)

+## Note
+I had to recently upload my old files from the companies repo.